System Design Space

 Timeline

-The project starts as GPT Engineer: a CLI tool that generates a code base one prompt at a time.
+The project starts as GPT Engineer: a CLI tool that generates a starter code base from one prompt and speeds up product hypothesis testing.
+At this stage, the core value is first-prototype speed rather than long-term code evolution quality.

 2025